 Count 2.
 Accent 1 and 2.
-Time :- Four beats of a watch to each count.
+Time: -Four beats of a watch to each count.
 32 bars to occupy one minute.

 At beat 1, both arms flung out quite straight on the level of the shoulders; the fingers extended.
-At beat 2, position.

 Beat 1.
-Arms straight. -
+Arms straight.